rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   logical positivism - Vienna Circle
 -   logical empiricism - Reichenbach's preferred term[^Reichenbach], Berlin Circle

-This means that positivism is generally seen to imply anti-realist views of science and mathematics, preferring as Carnap says in _Empiricism, Semantics, and Ontology_:
+This means that positivism is generally seen to imply antirealist views of science and mathematics, preferring as Carnap says in _Empiricism, Semantics, and Ontology_:

 >   Empiricists are in general rather suspicious with respect to any kind of abstract
 >   entities like properties, classes, relations, numbers, propositions, etc.